togglebyte/anathema-guide/src/getting-started.md

 possibilities of changes being made and published before they reach this guide.

-At the time of writing, Anathema should be considered alpha.
+At the time of writing, Anathema should be considered alpha (but almost beta!).

 ## A basic example